jimmyturnip/20210911-dragon-wing-5e/_session-template.md

 **System**: D&D 5e
 **GME**: Mythic
 **Characters**: Zothao
+**Content Warnings**: Ableism

 ## Formatting Guide

 Narrative is written like this.

     System/GME mechanics are written like this.
+    Mythic Event Action and Meaning results are in square brackets, e.g. [Struggle, a path]

 > SPEAKER
 > Dialogue is written like this.